yaksh0210/Istio_k8s/Readme.md

 + "namespace" The namespace in which the chart is to be installed.

++ Here first we are installing Istio-base

++ Istio Base refers to a component or a package in the Istio service mesh implementation that provides cluster-wide resources and Custom Resource Definitions (CRDs) used by the Istio control plane.

 ```sh
 helm install istio-base istio/base -n istio-system --set defaultRevision=default
 ```

-+ Validate the CRD installation with the helm ls command:
++ Validate the CRD (Custom Resource Definition) installation with the helm ls command:

 ```bash
 helm ls -n istio-system